 The Immigration Law Clinic is a five-unit semester course and is graded.
 There are no course prerequisites and no final examination.
 Interested students must submit an Immigration Law Clinic application and resume via the Portal at MySWLAW.
 Enrollment in the Clinic is limited.

 The Clinic meets one day per week for a two-hour class.
-The classroom component focuses on substantive and procedural law, professional responsibility and development of advocacy skills.
-Students work approximately 17 hours per week on Clinic activities and must be flexible with the hour requirement in order to be responsive to case demands.
+The classroom component focuses on the substantive law and procedure, and students receive training to prepare them to handle real cases.
+Students work approximately 15 hours per week.

 The Clinic is a semester course; it is five units and graded.
-The grade is based on performance on casework and community work, including client interviewing and counseling, advocacy work, research and writing, and office management.
+The grade is based on performance on casework, including client interviewing and counseling, advocacy work, research and writing, and office management.

 Special Immigrant Juvenile Status (SIJS)